mantidproject/mantid/docs/source/release/v5.0.0/muon.rst

 Bug Fixes
 ---------
-- :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` can produce an empty dead time table, the time data is offset such that the start of thepulse is at time zero.
-The start and end date logs have been fixed and if no group name is present a default is generated.
+- :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` can produce an empty deadtime table, where the time data is offset such that the start of the pulse is at time zero.
+The start and end date logs have been fixed and if there is no group name present a default is generated.

 Muon Analysis (old)
 ###################